 - CLEP (College Level Exam Program) exams

-- FCAT (Florida Comprehensive Assessment Test)
+- FCAT (Florida Comprehensive Assessment Test) make-up exams

 - GED (General Education Development) exam